MSN — Nursing Informatics

 About This Master of Science in Nursing (MSN) Program

-The MSN in Nursing Informatics program equips you with the knowledge to merge nursing and technology effectively.
-Offered entirely online, this 42-credit program can be completed in 24 months, preparing you for leadership roles in healthcare technology and data management.
+The MSN in Nursing Informatics program at Aspen University equips you with the skills to manage healthcare data effectively.
+Offered 100% online, this 42-credit program can be completed in 24 months, making it a convenient choice for working nurses aiming to specialize in informatics.

 Accreditation